cpanse/NestLink/README.md

 <hr>

-available for download in the 'Devel' version of Bioconductor using `BiocManager::install("NestLink")`.
+soon (status 2019-01-14) available for download in the 'Devel' version of Bioconductor using `BiocManager::install("NestLink")`.
 The package 'landing page' will be created at https://bioconductor.org/packages/NestLink

 <hr>